multimodalas/fusion-qec-sim/README.md

 For more complex experiments, see QEC_Benchmark_Report.pdf or remix the exported audio in your preferred DAW.

-© 2025 QSOLKCB / EmergentMonk.
+© 2025 QSOLKCB / Trent Slade.
 All rights reserved.
 Open collaboration welcome under MIT License.